Jada Pinkett Smith

 Wicked Wisdom in 2013

 In 2004, the actress published a children's book called "Girls Hold Up This World."
-It is a short poem aimed at young girls, in which Jada speaks about the inner strength of each girl and encourages them never to give up.
+The short poem celebrates young girls' inner strength and encourages them to never give up.

 In 2018, Jada launched a talk show called "Red Table Talk" on the Facebook Watch platform.
-In addition to Jada herself, her daughter Willow Smith and mother, Adrienne Banfield, also participate in the show, and various celebrities appear as guest stars.
-The concept of the show is an open and honest conversation about different topics from the perspective of three generations.
+The show features Jada alongside her daughter Willow Smith and mother Adrienne Banfield, with celebrity guests making regular appearances.
+The show's concept centers on candid conversations about various topics through the lens of three generations.

 Jada Pinkett Smith's Personal Life